jackHotch/Gym-App/README.md

 npm run test
 ```

-This command will test the entire project
+This command will run the tests for the entire project